 MOB 1.1.2 Level of Service (LOS) Standards.
-Levels of Service (LOS) based on annualized p.m. peak hour conditions will be used to evaluate facility capacity and for issuance of development orders.
-LOS standards for all roadways are hereby established as shown below according to the functional classification of roadways identified on the 2005 Federal Functional Classifications Map.
+Levels of Service (LOS) will be used to evaluate facility capacity. and for issuance of development orders.
+Escambia County shall adopt LOS standards for all roadways as indicated in the Land Development Code.
+The standards for FIHS and SIS facilities may be revised based on changes to the Federal classification of these roadways.
+These standards are not regulatory but provide a basis by which the County may monitor congestion and coordinate needed improvements with FDOT. as shown-below according to the functional classification of roadways identified on the 2005 Federal Functional Classifications Map.
 The Mobility Series is attached herein to this ordinance as Exhibit E. The Mobility Series includes the 2005 Federal Functional Classifications Map, the Number of Lanes - Escambia County Map, the FL-AL TPO Prioritized Bicycle & Pedestrian Projects Map, the Transportation Improvement Program FY 2010-2014 Major Projects Map, the Traffic Volume & Level of Service Report, and the FL-AL TPO Long Range Plan (future roadway).
 The FDOT LOS standards are also used for SIS facilities.